Overheating During Pregnancy: Signs, Symptoms, & Prevention

 Dr. Sabiha Anjum (Gynecologist/Obstetrician)

-What is Overheating in Pregnancy?
+What Is Overheating in Pregnancy?

 If your body temperature (which is normally about 37-degrees Centigrade) rises above 39.5-degrees Centigrade during pregnancy, then it is termed as overheating.
 The medical term used for overheating during pregnancy is hyperthermia.

-Signs of Overheating
+Signs of Overheating While Pregnant

 As serious implications as it could pose, the worst part about overheating is that you may not feel any kind of discomfort even if your body temperature rises.
 However, lookout for the following symptoms to determine if your body is getting overheated: